canstralian/ForkDATThang/README.md

 5. Improved Web Interaction:
    - The "!open_website <URL>" command will enable users to open a specified URL directly on the target machine's browser, facilitating convenient access to web content.

-By upgrading to our Preminum plan, you will enjoy these enhanced features and advanced features, making your system management and interaction more efficient and user-friendly.
+By upgrading to our Free plan, you will enjoy these enhanced features and advanced features, making your system management and interaction more efficient and user-friendly.

 ## Preminum Plan